 - Lowering your monthly student loan payments

-- Apply for student loan forgiveness programs
+- Applying for student loan forgiveness programs

-- Get your loans out of default
+- Getting your loans out of default

 5 student loan scams to avoid

-With little regulation, new companies pop up all the time offering student loan relief that seems too good to be true which likely means it is too good to be true.
+With little regulation, new companies pop up all the time offering student loan relief that seems too good to be true, which likely means it is too good to be true.
 Student loan scams come in many forms, making different claims for service that sound attractive.

-Here are some of the more common scams we’ve come across.
+Here are some of the more common scams we’ve come across:

-1. Student Loan consolidation scam
+1. Student loan consolidation scam

-2. Student Loan Debt elimination scam
+2. Student loan debt elimination scam

 If you come across any company offering quick debt elimination you should run the other way.
 Debt elimination is a myth.

-For instance, the federal government may permit student loan debt discharge for special circumstances, such as disability, death, and if your school closed.
+For instance, the federal government may permit student loan debt discharge for special circumstances, such as disability, death and if your school closed.
 According to the Federal Student Aid website, “If you’re no longer required to make payments on your loans due to other circumstances, such as a total and permanent disability or the closure of the school where you received your loans, this is generally called discharge.”

 3. Advance fees scam